On A Wing and a Prayer

 Viola: Katherine Wren

-On a Wing and a Prayer is supported by Creative Scotland.
-Artwork by Orla Stevens.
+On a Wing and a Prayer was launched in September 2023 at the Shetland Museum and Archives, and was supported by Creative Scotland.

 Nordic Viola's founder, Katherine Wren and percussionist, composer and sound artist Renzo Spiteri talk to Aileen Sweeney about their forthcoming performance in Shetland Museum on 20th September 2023.